imrafaelmerino/vertx-effect/docs/README.md

 ```

-As you can see two verticles were deployed: the module and an iternal verticle listening on the specified address _myhttp-client-adress_,
+As you can see two verticles were deployed: the module and an internal verticle listening on the specified address _myhttp-client-adress_.
-that performs the requests.
-The cookies, headers and body received from Google are ommited.
+This verticle performs the requests.
+The cookies, headers and body received from Google are omitted.
-Every request message has a type that is an integer for performance reasons.
-In the example the type 0 means that
-it's a GET.

 ## <a name="oauth-httpclient"><a/> Reactive OAuth http client
+in progress

+### <a name="clientcredentials"><a/> Client credentials flow
+in progress

+### <a name="authorizationflow"><a/> Authorization flow
 in progress

 ## <a name="whatfor"><a/> What to use json-values for and when to use it